aprove-developers/KoAT2-Releases/README.md

 - Musl: https://www.musl-libc.org/

 ## Used Libraries
-KoAT2 makes use of the following external tools and libraries.
+KoAT2 makes use of the following external libraries.
 In the static binary built inside the docker image, these libraries are linked into the binary.

 - [APRON](<https://antoinemine.github.io/Apron/doc/>)
 - [Batteries](<http://ocaml-batteries-team.github.io/batteries-included/hdoc2/>)